bhattacharyaananya/Journal/README.md

 - An **organized technical journal** of investigations, experiments, and research.
 - A collection of **reproducible labs, scripts, and configurations** that others can clone, run, and extend.

-If you are a SOC analyst, penetration tester, malware analyst, or security researcher, you can use this as both a reference and a lab notebook.
+If you are a SOC analyst, penetration tester, malware analyst, or security researcher, you can use this repository as both a reference and a lab notebook.

 ---

-## Content Domains & Structure
+## Content Domains & Site Structure

-The content on the live site is structured into four core domains, reflected as paths on the site.
+The live site is structured into four core domains, exposed as logical paths.

 ### `/Blue-Team-SOC`